jtomaszewski/angular2-webpack-starter/README.md

 # start the server
 npm start

-# use Hot Module Replacement
+# use Hot App Replacement
 npm run server:dev:hmr

 # if you're in China use cnpm